jeuneseven/ReadingNotes/iOS/Concurrency.md

 > -- Rob Pike

+## Understanding threads and queues

+## Main thread and main queue: what’s the difference?

 ## Where is Swift concurrency supported?

 - Swift concurrency is supported from iOS 13, macOS 10.15, watchOS 6, tvOS 13, and visionOS 1.0.